How to deploy a Digital Experience site in Salesforce via the Metadata API

 4. Deploy changes to an existing Community (Digital Experience)

-Once your Experience Cloud site is in the target environment, you can deploy any further changes that you make in the source environment.
+Once your Experience Cloud site is in the target environment, you can deploy any further changes that you make in the source environment as part of the deployment process.
 When you compare your orgs using Gearset, you’ll see the entire ExperienceBundle on one line, such as the Knowledge_Base bundle in the example shown below.
 But Gearset also breaks down your ExperienceBundle into its constituent components, which are all of the individual .json files containing your metadata.

 You can view individual .json files, see the exact differences between source and target, and select which files you’d like to include in your deployment package, rather than deploying everything.
 In this example, we’ve selected the file that determines the branding of our site’s help center — you can see that changes have been made to the colors and font.